Your medical records

 Access to your medical record

-Under the Data Protection Act 1998 (s7), you have the right to view your medical record.
+Under GDPR 2018 & The Data Protection Act 2018 , you have the right to view your medical record.
 The request must be made in writing by the person concerned (or if by their representative, a form and their signature is required).
-We charge £10 for you to come in and view your computer record (or for a printout) and a price per page for any notes you wish to have copied from your paper records.
+Access to Records Application

 Summary Care Record